sparlund/new_abaqus/README.md

 ./new_abaqus example_runfiles/example3_tuning_fork.inp
 ```

-## Supported keywords
+## Supported Abaqus keywords
 The below keywords and and its following options are supported.
+The datalines to each keyword follows the Abaqus (C) syntax defintion.

 *NODE